 The Vizio M Series Quantum has a sub-par local dimming feature.
 There are a few issues with its implementation, as well as some bugs that need fixing through a firmware update.
-The recommended setting is 'High' (local dimming is called Active Full-Array in the settings menu) and is the setting we used for testing.
+The recommended setting is 'Medium' (local dimming is called Active Full-Array in the settings menu) and is the setting we used for testing.

 The most glaring issue with the local dimming is the amount of blooming.
 There's a lot of it, and like the Vizio P Series Quantum 2020, it's inconsistent between different areas of the screen, which makes the screen look blotchy and accentuates uniformity issues.
 In dark scenes with small highlights, like a starfield, it has a hard time deciding which stars should stand out, so while some stars look bright with blooming around, others look dim.
 Subtitles aren't handled well, and there's a lot of blooming around them.

 It doesn't crush blacks, although it's mostly due to the higher overall black level and the amount of blooming present.
 Zone transitions are very slow, and the lighting zones are visible when bright objects move across the screen.

 We encountered a few bugs with the local dimming.
 The first is that the TV indicates that the local dimming is on even when it's off.
 Turning the local dimming off and back on again usually resolves this issue.
 The second bug is that the local dimming shuts off when viewing Dolby Vision content.
 Unfortunately, there's no workaround for this, and it requires a firmware update.
 We'll retest it once it's available.
 The third bug is that when the TV is in 'Dolby Vision Bright' Picture Mode and local dimming is set to 'Medium', the screen flickers when it displays a bright, static image, even though the local dimming is disabled due to the mentioned bug.